 Consider another application — that of automotive tire warehousing and distribution.
 In the past, third-party suppliers sold tires to dealerships and garages that assembled the tires to wheels as needed.
 But middleman involvement added cost.

 Today we see an uptick in online car-tire sales through ecommerce platforms.
-That lets end users go online and buy preassembled and balanced tires without needing to go to a garage.
+Users go online and buy preassembled and balanced tires without visiting a garage.
 The only catch is that the warehouses for such modes of distribution require advanced logistics.
 So Interroll sells roller conveyors into this growing industry to optimize facility automation much like in our engine-assembly example.

 Eitel • Design World: It’s striking how pick-to-order approaches in ecommerce are coming to displace batch approaches — and how much the former resembles the new modes of assembly we’re discussing.
 Are they very different?